 It’s Gearbox software…

 This is also the same Gearbox that prostituted out Borderlands 2 in craptastic costly DLC expansions.
-I still remember feeling underwhelmed when my cousin and I quickly wrapped up Borderlands 2 within a few days after its release.
+I still remember feeling underwhelmed when my friends and I quickly wrapped up Borderlands 2 within a few days after its release.
 Why was it so short?
+Why was the storyline not completed?
 Because DLC’s.
 Borderlands 2 still sells for $20 on steam without any DLCs.
 Add all of them together and you rack up an absurd $220.
 This is content that should have been included in the original game, for $60.
 When DLCs first hit the scene, developers typically released DLC’s for games (for free) to encourage people who had yet to buy the game to make the purchase.

 This is why all DLCs in all games in all genres are much shorter than the main game itself.
-Sure, you could argue that this business model isn’t sustainable, you know… to develop software and release it for free, but then I’d remind you of Apex, RoE, Fortnite, Angry Birds and about a bigillion other free successful games.
+Sure, you could argue that this business model isn’t sustainable, you know… to develop software and release it for free, but then I’d remind you of Apex, RoE, Fortnite, Angry Birds, Call of Duty Warzone and about a bigillion other free successful games.

 If you viewed their own news section on the Gearbox website, you’d see that they haven’t been up to much.